NanoComp/meep/doc/docs/Python_User_Interface.md

 **`get_eigenmode_coefficients(flux, direction, volume, bands, alpha, vgrp)`**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Given a flux object, direction, volume object, and list of band indices, return the eigenmode coefficients in `alpha` and group velocities in `vgrp`.
-[Tutorial/Mode Decomposition](Python_Tutorials/Mode_Decomposition/) provides an example.
+The flux object must be created using `add_flux`.
+See [Tutorial/Mode Decomposition](Python_Tutorials/Mode_Decomposition/) for an example.

 ### Force Spectra